-During the learning segment, you will use informal assessments to periodically and strategically check on students' understanding of, or ability to demonstrate, the content-specific learning goal(s) and academic language development you are teaching.
+During the learning segment, you will use informal assessments to periodically and strategically check on students' understanding of, or ability to demonstrate, the content-specific learning goal(s) and ELD goal(s), if appropriate, and academic language development you are teaching.
 Informal assessments allow you to check for understanding and adjust your instruction in the moment to meet students' learning needs.